 - an approved face-to-face anaphylaxis management training course in the last three years, or - an approved online anaphylaxis management training course in the last two years.

-Highvale Primary School uses the following training course:
+Highvale Primary School uses the following training course - ASCIA eTraining course with 22579VIC, or 22578VIC or 10710 NAT.